-The 2018 budget reinforces the District's commitment to focus on community outreach and communication.
-In 2018 the Board of Directors will review and update its Strategic Plan.
-The Board of Directors budgeted funds to be used as sponsorship for another Air Show.
-Since 2012, and including this past summer the Air Show has been very successful, not just in terms of community approval, but also as a fundraiser for the non-profit organizations involved.
-The fiscal 2018 budget contains funding to take the event to a higher level in the upcoming summer.
-This event brings approximately 12,000 attendees to the airport to enjoy the show.

-The Board of Director meetings continue to be broadcast over the local cable channel and the internet.
+Outreach and Transparency: The 2019 budget reinforces the District's commitment to focus on community outreach and transparency in many ways.
+The Board budgeted funds to sponsor the 2019 Air Show and Family Festival.
+Since 2012, the annual Air Show has been very successful, not just in terms of community approval, but also as a fundraiser for the non-profit organizations involved.
+The budget contains funding to take the event to a higher level in 2019.
+This event brings approximately 15,000 people to the airport to enjoy the show.
+Board meetings continue to be broadcast over the local cable channel and the internet.
 They are archived on the District's website for viewing at any time.
-The District continues to work with New Leaders to refresh and update the District website.
-The new and improved format assisted constituents and customers with news and information about the District.
-This year, the District was again honored with a District of Excellence Transparency Certificate from the California Special Districts Association.
+The District continues to refresh and update the District website and media publications to provide constituents and customers with news and information about the District.
+The website has 50,000-60,000 visitors a year with the 360-degree webcam being especially popular.